Warm Hugs and Welcome!

 I would love to hear your story!

 Email me and let me know how things are going.
 All you have to do is start the process with your shadow journal.

-So lets get to it!
+So let's get to it!

 About Dr. Nikki LeToya White, Ph.D.

 Dr. White is a caring and detail-oriented Registered License Board Certified Trauma-Informed Nutritionist, Folk Herbalist, Wellness Practitioner, and Intuitive Spiritual Counselor.
-She earned her bachelor's degree in health service administration, her master's degree in education leadership from Keiser University Fort Lauderdale, Florida and doctoral's degree in Christian Counseling from Alabama National School of Theology.
+She earned her bachelor's degree in health service administration, her master's degree in education leadership from Keiser University Fort Lauderdale, Florida, and her doctoral's degree in Christian Counseling from Alabama National School of Theology.

-If you are a highly sensitive entrepreneur or someone who seek to begin your emotional healing journey of abandonment and childhood emotional neglect and seek to deal with stress, develop positive habits, seek to overcome sugar addiction, emotional eating, want to change eating lifestyle, focus on honoring your own needs in life and within your business, have accountability and find more balance in your life and business begin your journey today.
+If you are a highly sensitive entrepreneur or someone who seeks to begin your emotional healing journey of abandonment and childhood emotional neglect and seek to deal with stress, develop positive habits, seek to overcome sugar addiction, emotional eating, want to change your eating lifestyle, focus on honoring your own needs in life and within your business, have accountability and find more balance in your life and business begin your journey today.